jay-see-jay/aer-technical/README.md

 pnpm serve
 ```

-To request a single company, eg. with the ID:
+To request a single company, eg. with the ID 100:

 ```shell
 curl http://localhost3000/companies/100